 Today, 135 years after the first pedestrians walked across, it remains an impressive feat of human engineering and an incredible sight to behold.
 From atop the bridge, one is able to capture the true magnitude of the NYC skyline.

-You can’t get any closer to the Brooklyn Bridge than at this furnished apartment in DUMBO, Brooklyn.
-You’ll actually have extraordinary views of the world-famous landmark looming right outside your living room windows!
-The apartment faces north with views of the East River, Brooklyn Bridge, and Empire State Building in the distance.
-The view is so surreal it almost looks like a painting rather than a real life view!
+Get as close as possible to NYC’s famous bridges when you rent this furnished apartment in DUMBO, Brooklyn.
+You’ll actually have extraordinary views of the Brooklyn Bridge and the Manhattan Bridge looming right outside your living room windows!
+The apartment faces north with views of the East River and Empire State Building in the distance.
+The view is so surreal it almost looks like a painting rather than real-life!
 This gorgeous loft apartment is the quintessential New York apartment you see in movies, but rarely get the opportunity to rent.
-The apartment is located on the 11th floor (10th floor European) of an elevator building with full-time doorman, gym and rooftop terrace.
-The apartment retains an industrial loft vibe while also being hip and modern and providing amenities such as dishwasher and in-unit washer/dryer.
+The apartment is located on the 11th floor (10th floor for Europeans) of an elevator building with a full-time doorman, gym and rooftop terrace.
+The apartment retains an industrial loft vibe while also being hip and modern and providing amenities such as a dishwasher and an in-unit washer/dryer.

 The spacious open layout is light and airy with high ceilings, hardwood floors, crisp white walls and modern decor.
-The fully equipped, open-layout chef’s kitchen with stainless steel appliances is perfect for entertaining, with a center island where friends can congregate and take in the amazing views.
-Relax in the bedroom with queen size bed and a wall of books to browse.
+The fully-equipped, open-layout chef’s kitchen with stainless steel appliances is perfect for entertaining, with a center island where friends can congregate and take in the amazing views.
+Relax in the bedroom with queen-sized bed and a wall of books to browse.
 The bathroom is also fresh and modern with gleaming white tiles and glass enclosed shower.